 Make sure you spend at least one day in Bath as it really is one of the best places to visit in England!

 From the arty St. Ives, the wild Bodmin Moor, the pirate coves near Lizard and the thrill-seeking surf paradise of Newquay; Cornwall has it all.
+You just have to visit all the stunning places during your Cornwall Road Trip!

 Make sure to check out the beautiful harbour towns such as Padstow and Charlestown Harbour.
 And the must-visit attractions such as the Eden Project, Tintagel Castle, Minack Theatre and the Lost Gardens of Heligan.
 You will be blown away by how stunning this place is!
 Yes, this is really one of the best places to visit in England.